danboid/shufti/README.md

  $ shufti /full/path/to/image/file
 ```

 To view the file.
 The view settings are saved when you close a window or choose to view the next/previous image.
-These settings are restored next time you open the file.
+These settings are restored next time you open or browse to the file.

-You will most likely want to right-click on your image files in your file manager and use the **Open with command** option which is usually under the **Open with** tab under the right-click **Properties** menu of the image file, when selected under your desktop's file manager.
+You will need to right-click on your image files in your file manager and use the **Open with command** option (which is usually under the **Open with** tab under the right-click **Properties** menu of the image file), when selected under your desktop's file manager to set shufti as the command to use to open image files.

 ## CONTROLS